top of page

 Figure 2: Electromagnetic Spectrum Infographic - Multispectral Satellite Imagery for Earth Observation is acquired by capturing the reflection of Solar Radiation i.e. visible light, a portion of infrared, and a portion of ultraviolet.
 Radar Satellite Imagery for Earth Observation is acquired by capturing the reflection of a specific range of Microwaves, originally transmitted by the satellite itself.
 Image Source: NASA ARSET

-Different types of surfaces respond differently to Solar Radiation.
-Some energy wavelengths would reflect upon interacting with the object, while the remaining may be absorbed or transmitted.
+Different surfaces respond differently to solar radiation.
+Some wavelengths reflect upon interacting with the object, while others may be absorbed or transmitted.
+The extent of reflectance depends on:

-• Reflective properties of the object (whether the surface is rough or smooth),
+• Reflective properties of the object (rough vs. smooth surfaces)

-• Geometric effect of reflection (angle of illumination and angle of reflection), and
+• Geometric effects (angle of illumination and angle of reflection)

-• Biogeochemical characteristics of the object (moisture content, mineral properties, size etc.)
+• Biogeochemical characteristics (moisture content, mineral composition, structure, etc.)

 How Soil, Vegetation and Water respond to Solar Radiation.
 Source - seos-project.eu

-2. Spatial Resolution - measure of the smallest surface feature which the sensor can detect i.e. it is a dimension of the pixel size - for example, the dimensions of a pixel in R, G, and B bands of Sentinel-2 satellites are 10 x 10 metres, hence the spatial resolution for these is 10 metres
+2. Spatial Resolution - The size of the smallest surface feature the sensor can detect—effectively the pixel size.
+For example, Sentinel-2's R, G, B bands have pixels measuring 10 × 10 metres, giving them a spatial resolution of 10 m.

 Radar Satellite Imagery.
 Source: BreakingDefense.com